-\begin{itemize} \item[(a)] [\emph{Initialization}] Initialize the root-causing tree $RCT$ to a node $n$, mark it as open, set the input dataset $D$ to be passed to the iterative root-causing procedure to the dataset extracted from traces as described in Section~\ref{S.features}, and set the number of iterations $i = 0$.
-Go to step~$(c)$. \item[(b)] [\emph{Iterations}] In this step, the procedure receives a four-tuple $(RCT, n, S, D_S)$ where $RCT$ is the current tree, $n$ is a node in it selected for splitting, $S$ is the subgroup of failing tests associated to node $n$, and $D_S$ is the dataset to be used for splitting the subgroup $S$, with the aim to arrive to smaller subgroups with different root-cause or root-causes each. $\ra$ is performed on $D_S$ and highly ranked range features are presented to the validator who chooses the best range feature to split the tree at node $n$.
-(Any range feature not identical to the response implies a split in $S$.)
-We add two sons to $RCT$: one will be associated with the subgroup of failing tests covered by the selected range feature, and the other one with the subgroup containing the rest of failing tests from $S$; both sons are marked as open.
-Increment $i$ and go to step $(c)$. \item[(c)] [\emph{Decisions}] \begin{enumerate} \item If all leaves of $RCT$ are marked as closed, exit.
-Otherwise go to $(c).2$: \item Choose a leaf node $n$ not marked as closed -- this is the leaf targeted for splitting in order to refine the associated subgroup $S$ of failing tests. if the validator decides there is no need to split $S$, that is, all failing tests in $S$ can be associated to a single root-cause, then mark the leaf $n$ as closed and go to $(d)$.
+\begin{itemize} \item[(a)] [\emph{Initialization}] Initialize the root-causing tree $\rct$ to a node $n$, mark it as open, set the input dataset $D$ passed to the iterative root-causing procedure to the dataset engineered from traces as described in Section~\ref{S.features}, and set the number of iterations $i = 0$.
+Go to step~$(c)$. \item[(b)] [\emph{Iterations}] In this step, the procedure receives a four-tuple $(\rct, n, S, D_S)$ where $\rct$ is the current tree, $n$ is a node in it selected for splitting, $S$ is the subgroup of failing tests associated to node $n$, and $D_S$ is the dataset to be used for splitting the subgroup $S$, with the aim to arrive to smaller high quality subgroups with different root cause or root causes each. $\ra$ is performed on $D_S$ and the oracle chooses the best range feature to split the tree at node $n$.
+(Any range feature not identical to the response implies a split at $n$.)
+We add two sons to $\rct$: one will be associated with the subgroup of failing tests covered by the selected range feature, and the other one with the subgroup containing the rest of failing tests from $S$; both sons are marked as open.
+Increment $i$ and go to step $(c)$. \item[(c)] [\emph{Decisions}] \begin{enumerate} \item If all leaves of $\rct$ are marked as closed, exit.
+Otherwise go to $(c).2$: \item Choose a leaf node $n$ not marked as closed -- this is the leaf targeted for splitting in order to refine the associated subgroup $S$ of failing tests. if the oracle decides there is no need to split $S$, that is, all failing tests in $S$ can be associated to a single root cause or $S$ is empty, then mark the leaf $n$ as closed and go to $(d)$.
 Otherwise go to $(c).3$: \item Define $D_S$ as follows: if $i > 1$, from the input dataset $D$ subset rows that correspond to failing tests in this subgroup and rows corresponding to the passing tests, to obtain dataset $D_S$.
 Drop from $D_S$ all features that were used for splitting at the parent nodes; in addition, drop the features that are identical to the dropped features, as well as features that are identical to the response (the class label), in $D_S$.
 Otherwise (case $i = 0$), set $D_S = D$.
 Go to $(c).4$. \item If there are no features in $D_S$ and no new features can be added, mark the leaf node $n$ as closed and go to step $(c)$.
-Otherwise, if $D_S$ contains all features relevant to $S$ (subject to validator's decision), or no additional features are available, go to step $(b)$ with four-tuple $(RCT, n, S, D_S)$.
-Otherwise go to step $(e)$ with four-tuple $(RCT, n, S, D_S)$. \end{enumerate} \item[(d)] [\emph{Knowledge Mining}] This step performs mining of knowledge learned along a closed branch of the root-causing tree, and it will be discussed further in Subsection~\ref{SS.mining}.
-Then go to step~$(c)$. \item[(e)] [\emph{Data Refinement}] This step corresponds to the situation when the validator wants to add more features that can potentially help to split subgroup $S$ further, and it will be discussed further in Subsection~\ref{S.refinement}.
+Otherwise, if $D_S$ contains all features relevant to $S$ (subject to the oracle's decision), or no additional features are available, go to step $(b)$ with four-tuple $(\rct, n, S, D_S)$.
+Otherwise go to step $(e)$ with four-tuple $(\rct, n, S, D_S)$. \end{enumerate} \item[(d)] [\emph{Knowledge Mining}] This step performs mining of knowledge learned along a closed branch of the root-causing tree, and it will be discussed further in Subsection~\ref{SS.mining}.
+Then go to step~$(c)$. \item[(e)] [\emph{Data Refinement}] This step corresponds to the situation when the oracle wants to add more features that can potentially help to split subgroup $S$ further, and it will be discussed further in Subsection~\ref{S.refinement}.
 Then go to step~$(b)$ (with an updated dataset $D_S$). \end{itemize}